working-group-two/engineering-blog/pages/operators.md

 permalink: /operators
 ---

-# Operators
+{% include section-image.html img="operators.jpg" heading="Operators" %}

 Our primary customers are mobile operators.
 Our mission is to improve the user experience of their subscribers, as well as making it more affordable and easier to run a core network for the operator.

-Our platform includes the functionality of the <b uk-tooltip="title: Home Location Register/Home Subscriber Server">HLR/HSS</b>, the <b uk-tooltip="title: Mobile Switching Center">G-MSC</b>, the functionality of the <b uk-tooltip="title: IP Multimedia Subsystem">IMS stack</b>, the <b uk-tooltip="title: Short Message Service Center">SMSC</b> and <b uk-tooltip="title: Multimedia Service Center">MMSC</b> and the <b uk-tooltip="title: Package Data Network Gateway">PGW</b>.
-In other words, we offer the elements that give access to control and user plane necessary for innovation.
+Our platform includes the functionality of the <b uk-tooltip="title: Home Location Register/Home Subscriber Server">HLR/HSS</b>, the <b uk-tooltip="title: Mobile Switching Center">G-MSC</b>, the <b uk-tooltip="title: IP Multimedia Subsystem">IMS stack</b>, the <b uk-tooltip="title: Short Message Service Center">SMSC</b>

-{% include svg/concept-sketch.svg %}
+and <b uk-tooltip="title: Multimedia Service Center">MMSC</b>, and the <b uk-tooltip="title: Package Data Network Gateway">PGW</b>.

-We make the mobile core network programmable for operators, developers and end-users.
-Our aim is for an eco-system of partners to make  mobile connectivity much more useful.
-One of the  innovations embedded in the platform is WebRTC.
-As it is fully integrated into the platform, we enable handovers between GSM and WebRTC end-points seamlessly.
+We provide control over all the telecom elements necessary for innovation, and we make the mobile core network programmable for operators, developers and end-users.
+Our aim is to create an eco-system of partners to make  mobile connectivity much more useful.

+One of the innovations embedded in our platform is WebRTC.
+As it is fully integrated into the platform, we enable handovers between GSM and WebRTC end-points seamlessly, meaning you can transfer a call from your phone to your computer, or the other way.

+We work with our customers to select and integrate with the host mobile network, as well as interconnectivity, connectivity, roaming, billing and other partners.
+We deliver the mobile core network as-a-service, and integrate with partners for the remaining services.
 The core network is deployed multi-tenancy from the public cloud.
 We will usually deploy the packet gateway locally.

-We work with our customers to select and integrate with the host mobile network, as well as interconnectivity, connectivity, roaming, billing and other partners.
-We deliver the mobile core network as-a-service, and integrate with partners for the remaining services.

 We do not own the end-users, and we do not handle the wholesale capacity agreements.